itissid/js_toy_projects/minesweeper/README.md

 ## Setup
 This repo contains a game called [minesweeper](http://minesweeperonline.com/) with some partially completed code.
-The idea is to teach students some of the basics of programming by getting them to complete important bits of the code.
-I will continue adding tasks to this README as I go along.
-Note that one can easily copy paste the code in minesweeper.js into a code.org workspace and just run it.
+The main purpose of this repo is to teach students some of the basics of programming by getting them to complete important bits of the code.
+For this task you will need to focus on the file `minesweeper.js`.
+This README is a guide on how to use this task to help students get familiar with some code in javascript.
+Note that one can easily copy paste the code in `minesweeper.js` into a code.org workspace and just run it.
 All printed statements show out put in code.org's debug console:

 ![alt text](assets/codedotorg_workspace_console.png "Note the denugging console printing things")